Greene County GA DUI Lawyer – Greene County GA DUI Attorney

 Former Georgia DUI Prosecutor

-Attorney Richard Lawson is a former DUI prosecutor and has over twenty years' experience defending the fights of those arrested and charged with DUI.
+Attorney Richard Lawson is a former DUI prosecutor and has over twenty five years' experience defending the fights of those arrested and charged with DUI.
 The Law Office of Lawson and Berry is a law firm that focuses solely on DUI and DUI-related Defense.
 We are the top-rated DUI Defense firm in the state.
 Our reviews can be found on Avvo.
 Contact us now for expert DUI representation.

 If you have been arrested for DUI in Greene County, you must understand that you only have thirty days to request an Administrative License Suspension (ALS) Hearing or an ignition interlock device.
 If you (or your Greene County GA DUI Attorney) fails to file a hearing request or the interlock device request and pay the $150 filing fee, your license will be suspended.
 If you are accused of refusing the State's chemical test of your breath, blood, or urine, your license will be suspended for one year, with no chance for a permit.
 Seek advice from a Greene County GA DUI Lawyer right away!

 Getting Pulled Over